 Investment research is a significant strength that Ascension Investment Management brings to our clients.
 Manager research is as much an art as a science, and requires dedicated personal attention from senior, experienced professionals.
-Our investment team is dedicated to independent investment manager research and is responsible for sourcing investment opportunities, performing due diligence, and making investment allocation decisions.
+Our investment team is dedicated to independent investment manager research and is responsible for sourcing investment opportunities, performing due diligence, and making tactical allocation decisions.

 Each investment director:

 - Sources and conducts extensive due diligence on each manager they select

 - Builds portfolios based on their market knowledge, understanding of the underlying risks and biases within the portfolio, and assessment of how a strategy should perform in various market environments.
 (Investment directors may opportunistically tilt portfolios in response to shifting growth and inflation conditions and other macroeconomic risk indicators)

 - Analyzes manager-level risks, exposures, performance metrics, organizational strengths/weaknesses, and the expertise of the managers that we select.
 (Each investment director has in-depth knowledge of the managers for which the director is responsible through frequent portfolio updates and periodic on-site visits)

 - Analyzes position-level risks within each of the portfolios that we manage

 - Reacts quickly to unfavorable changes at the manager’s organization, such as unexplained underperformance, organizational/personnel changes at a firm, significant asset growth, or strategy divergence